pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 3. Sign in to your Insights Online account:https://insights.arcgis.com/#/

->Note: If this is your first time using Insights, the **Welcome to Insights** window appears with a list of things you can do with Insights.
+**Note**: If this is your first time using Insights, the **Welcome to Insights** window appears with a list of things you can do with Insights.

 4. If necessary, in the **Welcome to Insights** window, click **Skip**.